the1lab/1lab/src/Data/Set/Material.lagda.md

-The "type-of-members" projection from $V$ allows us to think of it as a *universe* of [[h-sets|set]], though one which, unlike the built-in universes of Agda, requires us to explicitly *decode* an element of the universe into a type[^tarski].
-To make this interpretation explicit, we will sometimes refer to the type-of-members projection by `El`{.Agda}, which is the traditional name for the decoding family of a Tarski universe.
+The "type-of-members" projection from $V$ allows us to think of it as a *universe* of [[h-sets|set]], though one which, unlike the built-in universes of Agda, requires us to explicitly *decode* an element of the universe into a type.[^tarski] To make this interpretation explicit, we will sometimes refer to the type-of-members projection by `El`{.Agda}, which is the traditional name for the decoding family of a Tarski universe.